 • By submitting, the entrant/s agrees they have read and accepted all FLIC rules, terms and conditions.

 • NOTE: Upon notification that their film is an official selection, filmmakers have seven (7) calendar days to notify FLIC if they wish to pull their film from the festival.
-If FLIC does not hear otherwise, we will assume the filmmaker wants to show the film at FLIC and it will be scheduled to screen.
+If FLIC does not hear otherwise, we will assume the filmmaker wants their film to screen at FLIC and it will be scheduled for presentation at a day and time of FLIC's choosing.
 After the aforementioned seven days, the filmmaker will not be permitted to remove the film from the festival, even if another festival requires exclusivity.
 This is non-negotiable.
 If you have any doubts about your ability to follow through and participate in screenings, please be advised of this policy.
 Thank you for your understanding.

 • Entrants confirm they have full legal right and authority to submit for use all images, content, talent, music/sounds in their entry, and that the film will not violate any copyright, trademark, service mark, privacy right, publicity right, patent, or any other intellectual property right of any person or entity.
 If consent of other parties is required, all of them are also agreeing.